Sustainable Data Governance for Marketers

 How can good data governance help you better manage your organization’s marketing metrics?
 Learn how to prioritize responsible data practices, enhance digital sustainability, and drive continuous learning and improvement with this ten-point data governance plan.

-As an agency, one of the most consistent challenges we run into with clients is how they manage their marketing data.
+One of the most consistent challenges our agency runs into is how clients manage their marketing data.
 The organizations we work with run the data governance gamut:

 - Data-impaired: Data is not a strategic priority nor is it used in organizational decision-making.
 Plus, teams often don’t have analytical skills needed to successfully prioritize good data management.